-Jane Fonda And Richard Perry Separate After 8 Years Together — Couple’s Beverly Hills Mansion Now Up For Sale At $13 Million
+Jane Fonda And Richard Perry Separate After Eight Years Together — Couple’s Beverly Hills Mansion Now Up For Sale At $13 Million

-Jane Fonda and her partner Richard Perry have split after 8 years of being together, according to reports.
+Jane Fonda and her partner Richard Perry have split after eight years of being together, according to reports.

 Perry revealed to E!
 News that his relationship with Fonda has been “put on the back burner” because the American actress has “rededicated herself to activism.”